almosttrivial/almosttrivial.github.io/_posts/2020-08-14-PrefaceToLieAlgebras.md

 The first topic I pursued at the start of my doctoral studies was learning about the representation theory of complex semisimple Lie algebras.
 My main resource was HUMPHREYS, which, while relatively small given the complexity of the topic, was a very clear and concise treatment of the material.

-In this blog, I will highlight some of the main attractions of the theory e.g. the importance of \\(\mathfrak{sl}\_{2}\\), root systems, classifications, PBW, highest weights, etc. However, each of these examples and more will be properly explored and presented in their own respective blog posts.
+In this post I will highlight some of the main attractions of the theory: the classification of complex-simple Lie algebras, their Serre presentation, and their representation theory.
+However, each of these examples and more will be properly explored and presented in their own respective blog posts.
 Thus, consider this as almost my rendition of Humphreys preface.

 Before proceeding, I would also like to tease even more blog posts that are to come.
 Namely, after finishing Humphreys, I learned about Kac-Moody algebras from predominantly CARTER, and after that about Quantum Groups from JANTZEN.
 As I state theorems and propositions, I will appropriately comment on how some considerations in the Lie algebras case are crucial points that get reinterpreted and motivate analogous results in the studies of Kac-Moody algebras and Quantum Groups.
 I know Lie superalgebras are similarly motivated by techniques and observations in classical Lie algebras, but I am less familiar with this and would like to learn more about it.
 All I know is that Lie superalgebras are in fact Lie algebra objects in the category of super vector spaces, and that there is a similar classification of certain Lie superalgebras, but I am not familiar with the proof.